Specialized high schools in New York City: Queens High School for the Sciences

+The Queens High School for the Sciences (QHSS) was established in 2002 as the Queens High School for the Sciences at York College, one of three specialized high schools created through a partnership between the New York City Department of Education and the City University of New York.
+The school opened on the campus of York College with approximately 125 ninth-grade students.

+QHSS is the only specialized high school located in Queens.
+In 2024, U.S. News & World Report ranked the school first among high schools in New York State and 25th nationally.

+In September 2026, QHSS relocated from York College to a newly constructed school building at 165-18 Hillside Avenue in Jamaica, Queens.

 Staten Island Technical High School

 Staten Island Technical High School began in 1982 as an annex of Ralph R. McKee Vocational-Technical High School, located in the New Dorp neighborhood of Staten Island, after New Dorp High School, which had occupied the building since it was built in the 1930s, moved to its current location on New Dorp Lane.
 The technical courses were taught in the annex, while the vocational courses stayed in St. George.
 Through the advocacy of parents, staff, and students, Staten Island Tech was made an independent high school by the New York City Board of Education in May 1988.
 Nicholas M. Bilotti, who had been serving as director of the annex, was appointed principal of the new high school.